Monday, 12 March 2012

 I unfolded the single small sheet of paper and several crisp new banknotes fell out.
 Phi Bang had written part of her letter on the now worthless South Vietnamese money.

-"My dear, I am not anymore in my country.
+"My dear, I'm not anymore in my country.
 So sad for that day to come and my heart so heavy with too much sorrow about saying goodbye to Vietnam.
 I not know how tell you about such event what happen.
 My English not very good and my thoughts so many to write.
 I can only come into boat with your letter.
 A souvenir about the last days at my country.
 I clutch to hold with hope.

-I very afraid to think about what is the future that is mine.
+Very afraid to think about what is the future that is mine.
 Now I'm at Guam.
 Can you please to help me?
 I not know anyone else person I can ask to help.

-Phi Bang very afraid for several days about whether to live or die in ocean until American boat come to help us.
+I was very afraid for several days about whether to live or die in ocean until American boat come to help us.
 There is not any house here at this place for me to live.
 I have nothing.
 Even such small piece of paper to write for you is such difficulty my dear.

 Please write to me.
 I wait your letter but not certain about how long time I remain at this place or where else place to go after here."

-I read and reread Phi Bang’s letter.
-She had escaped from Vietnam and was now in Guam.
-This latest turn of events was like a dream that had come true.
-No dream ever came true for me before.
+I read and reread Phi Bang’s letter, almost disbelieving she was now in Guam.
+This latest turn of events was a dream come true, and no dream ever came true for me before.
 Dreams had always been the stuff nonsense is made from.
-Difficult to believe and against almost impossible odds, Phi Bang had actually fled and escaped from Vietnam.
-I was convinced that she had escaped to come to me and now she was asking for my help.
-She did not have to ask.
-I would have only too willingly offered to help her.

-Upon arriving at Canadian Immigration I was given several forms to fill out while waiting for my turn to be called.
-The nature of the forms was somewhat of a surprise because they dealt with making an application to sponsor a person immigrating to Canada.
-My only reason for being there was to obtain information about what I could do to help Phi Bang.
-When inquiring about the documents, I was politely advised that unless I filled out the forms then I was not going to be able to see anyone.
-Meekly I complied and filled out the paperwork as completely as possible and knowingly stretched the truth a little more than a little.
+I complied without argument and filled out the paperwork as completely as possible, and in doing so knowingly stretched the truth a little more than a little.
 My turn came and I quickly realized I was not asking the questions.
 Instead, I was replying to numerous questions about the information filled in on the forms and trying to provide answers to many questions I was unable to answer.
 Every time I tried to cut off the interviewer to ask a question, she kept asking me if I was really interested in helping Phi Bang.
 Yes, I was interested, but filling out papers and making an application to bring Phi Bang to Canada was not what I had in mind.
 Then again it was what I wanted to do but not just yet.
-I was not ready.
-We were not ready.
-Phi Bang did not even know what I was doing.
+I wasn't ready.
+We weren't ready.
+Phi Bang didn't even know what I was doing here.
 At that particular moment all I sincerely wanted was to ask the Canadian Immigration Department some questions and receive their answers to those questions.
 Nothing more.

 My next obligatory trip was to visit a place called Vital Statistics to obtain more forms that would have to be filled out, signed by both of us and then returned to Canadian Immigration.
 I had never heard of Vital Statistics before but upon arriving I quickly found out it was the government office where people were married without the services of a church.
 Outside the entrance of the building a couple dressed for a wedding were bitterly and loudly verbally fighting with each other on the sidewalk, oblivious to the crowds walking around them.
 I went in and picked up the required documents.
 Upon leaving I noticed that the squabbling couple had disappeared.
 I wondered if they were making a turbulent start to a new marriage or a vocal last chance escape from what might otherwise have been a stormy odyssey.